portworx/px-docs/scheduler/docker/upgrade-standalone.md

 Status: Downloaded newer image for portworx/px:1.2.10 Upgraded plugin portworx/px:latest to portworx/px:1.2.10
 ```
->**Note:**<br/> If you see an error message like `device or resource busy`, you will see to restart the docker service and then re-attempt the above upgrade.
+>**Note:**<br/> If PX is not up after upgrade and you see an error message like `device or resource busy` in docker daemon logs, you will need to restart the docker service.

 4. Enable the Portworx plugin
 ```